linode/docs/docs/linode-writers-formatting-guide.md

 ### Example IP Addresses

-Example IPs should use the documentation address blocks given in IETF [RFC 5737](https://tools.ietf.org/html/rfc5737):
+Example IPs should use the documentation address blocks given in IETF [RFC 5737](https://tools.ietf.org/html/rfc5737).
+These are:

 * 192.0.2.0/24
 * 198.51.100.0/24